nico-bachner/md-paper/README.md

 ## PDF Generation
 1. Open a new terminal window.
-2. Now navigate into your project folder:
+2. Create a folder for your project if you haven't already
     ``` sh
-    cd PATH_TO_PROJECT_FOLDER
+    mkdir FOLDER_NAME
     ```
-    Don't forget to replace `PATH_TO_PROJECT_FOLDER` with the the actual path to your project folder!
+    Replace `FOLDER_NAME` with whatever name you want.

-3. Now you can generate your pdf:
+    Now navigate into your project folder:
     ``` sh
-    md-paper FILE_NAME
+    cd FOLDER_NAME
     ```
-    If your file name is, for example, `paper.md`, replace `FILE_NAME` with `paper`.
+    Don't forget to replace `FOLDER_NAME` with the actual name of your project folder!
+3. Now you can generate your pdf by typing the following:
+    ``` sh
+    md-paper
+    ```
 4. Open your generated pdf
     ``` sh
     open FILE_NAME.pdf